 Cannabis is able to produce a wide array of experiences in human beings.
-It can make us sleepy, enhance our relationships, change our perception of the world and relieve the symptoms of debilitating diseases.
+It can make us sleepy, enhance our relationships, change our perception of the world, and relieve the symptoms of debilitating diseases.
 And while different kinds of cannabis products produce different effects, what is even more interesting is that the same cannabis product can produce very different effects among individuals.

 For instance, in passing a joint amongst a group of friends, some people may be completely unaffected while others experience intense intoxication of one variety or another.
 Why is that?

 Mutations in the human CB1 receptor (the target for THC and main site of cannabis intoxication) were first observed more than a decade ago.
-So far, scientists have identified nine variations of this gene in humans.
+So far, scientists have identified 15 variations of this gene in humans.
 When the blueprints for the protein are different, the function of the protein is almost always affected.

 Another important variation outside of the endocannabinoid system is found in the liver.
-When cannabis is ingested orally (swallowed tincture or edibles), it passes through the digestive system and liver before the cannabinoids can get into the bloodstream and brain.
+When cannabis is ingested orally (swallowed tincture, capsules, or edibles), it passes through the digestive system and liver before the cannabinoids can get into the bloodstream and brain.
 The liver contains many enzymes (again, proteins encoded by our DNA) that process many kinds of medications and substances.
 One of the more notable enzymes in the liver converts delta-9-THC into 11-hydroxy-THC, which is even more potent at activating the CB1 receptor and inducing intoxication.
 There are virtually countless individual differences in the efficiency and diversity of liver functions that could affect our experience with edible cannabis.